 On 23 June 2016, the UK voted to leave the EU, in Kingston the Referendum vote was 38.4% leave & 61.6% remain.
 Kingston welcomes people from all over the world who make a huge contribution to the community and this includes 11,000 people from other countries in the European Union.

 Kingston Council believes diversity is one of the boroughs greatest strengths and wants to protect the rights of all its residents, including EU citizens.
+We are committed to supporting the community, residents and businesses in Kingston when the UK leaves the EU.

 If you’re a European Union (EU), European Economic Area (EEA) or Swiss citizen, you and your family will be able to apply to get either settled or pre-settled status.
 Those who already have five years continuous lawful resident in the UK will be eligible for settled status.
 Others will be able to remain in the UK to build-up five years' continuous residence provided they apply for pre-settled status.